Error handling

 Exit reason

-has an exitReason
+Every ActorProcess has an exitReason instance variable (accessible

-message) that is set when the actor is
+via the #exitReason message) that is set when the actor is

 terminated.
 It is set when the actor terminates normally, as well as